abcdvvvv/Automatic-distillation-sequence-synthesis-framework/README.md

     'Ti',{30,300}, ...  % input temperature
     'To',{35,200}, ...  % output temperature
     'Q', {2000,-1000}); % duty
-col_optim = 0;          % Whether or not to perform column optimization
 work_dir = fullfile('D:','distillation',filesep); % Setting up the working directory
 ```
 If you want to turn on automatic column pressure adjustment, you must set up an additional physical property analysis in Aspen.